Edwardddyang/BlueSkyStrategyRepoClone/RaceSim/README.md

 When naming variables representing a scientific unit, please include the units if it does not conform to the ones listed above and also is not in the base metric sytem e.g. ```double speed_kph = 70.2;```

 # TODOs
-Add a test for a full scale simulation that matches against the 58.csv file Separate CSVs for unit tests with actual data CSVs
+- Add a unit test for a full scale simulation that matches against the 58.csv file
+- Separate CSVs for unit tests with actual data CSVs
-Add a valgrind test
+- Add a valgrind test
-Add a linter
+- Add a linter
-Add acceleration model
+- Add acceleration model
-Profile the simulation.
+- Profile the simulation.
 It's too slow